Whose Kingdom?

 Why Don’t Rich People Like To Share?

-Shocking in its day and still now is Jesus’ encounter with a young man.
+Shocking in its day and still now is Jesus’ encounter with a rich young man.
 The man keeps the commandments but, because he is rich, is said to lack godliness, “Go and sell what you have to the poor.”
 Not only is the rich young man stunned by this news the disciples are too.
-Their stunned … Continue reading “Why Don’t Rich People Like To Share?”
+Their … Continue reading “Why Don’t Rich People Like To Share?”

 A Spice of Life